4 Hot Wave

 4 Hot Wave (stylized as 4 hot wave) is the 32nd single by Japanese singer Koda Kumi, released through Rhythm Zone on July 26, 2006.
 The singles contains the quadruple A-side tracks "Ningyo-Hime", "I'll Be There", "Juicy", and "With Your Smile".
 All four songs were included on Kumi's fifth studio album Black Cherry, released in December 2006.

 A commercial success, 4 Hot Wave charted at number two on the Oricon Singles Chart and stayed on the charts for seventeen weeks.
 The sales for the single became Koda’s highest selling single, even surpassing the total sales of "Real Emotion / 1000 no Kotoba" in less than three weeks.
 It became her highest debut single and reclaimed the title of highest debut sales female artists, previously held by Ayumi Hamasaki's "Blue Bird" (2006).

 Background

 4 Hot Wave is singer-songwriter Koda Kumi's thirty-second single and is her first quadruple A-side, with each song containing a corresponding music video.
 Each song's music video tied together into one story.
-The single's artwork was shot in Morocco while Kumi was in the country shooting for her new photo-book Maroc.
+The single's artwork was shot in Morocco while Kumi was in the country shooting for her photo-book Maroc.
 The videos for "With Your Smile" and "I'll be there" were shot in Australia, with "I'll Be There" shot on Fraser Island.
 "Ningyo-hime" was certified gold for full-length cellphone downloads.